 10:00 p.m.
 All boarders in houses; day students off campus, Monday–Thursday

-Juniors and seniors getting ready for bed (and not in other student rooms)
+11th and 12th graders getting ready for bed (and not in other student rooms)

 7.04 Boarding Schedule — Weekend*